Appearance

 Why: The minimum position size caps the cost of learning.
 Front-Loaded gets a small market fill plus cheaper limit entries.
 Breakeven at TP1 means the trade can't turn into a loss once it works.
 Rejecting extreme values keeps a fat-fingered signal from ever executing.

-Watch for: With Lot Size 0.01 split across 4 layers (by default 12 orders, up to 36), deeper layers may round to broker minimums and not place — that's fine here, but it's why you won't see every order fill.
+Watch for: With Lot Size 0.01 split across 4 layers, deeper layers may round below your broker's minimum lot and not place at all — that's fine here, but it's why you won't see every order fill.
+(TTMT decides how many orders each layer needs from your size and the broker's rules; see Order Execution.)

 Switch when: After a few weeks of clean execution you trust the channel — move to a Balanced profile, or remove the profile and use account defaults.